mpuig/CarND-Behavioral-Cloning/README.md

      python drive.py ./out/model_nvidia_03.json
   ```

+  The model works with the two available tracks in the simulator!

 ***

 ### Conclusions

 This project has been a daily challenge during some weeks.
 It has forced me to deeply understand some concepts that I vaguely knew about CNN, and it has been a good opportunity to use keras in a real project.
-The final results are not as good as I wished, but the simulator drives along the road and it doesn't go off :)
+The final results are good, and the simulator drives along the road at the Track 1, and also at the Track 2.
+Great!

 ***